dcrapis/oceandao-wiki/Funding-Round-1.md

 #  Project Proposals: Details
 OceanDAO funding is for projects of these types:
 - Build / improve applications or integrations to Ocean
-- Outreach / community (grants don't need to be technical in nature:)
+- Outreach / community (grants don't need to be technical in nature)
 - Unleash data
 - Build / improve core Ocean software